wristband-dev/m2m-expressjs-demo-app/README.md

 ## Create Your OAuth Client in Wristband

 In your Wristband account, create a new application.
-You can put any value desired for the `loginUrl` since it is arbitrary in the absence of any user-facing interaction.
+You can put any value desired for the application's `loginUrl` since it is arbitrary in the absence of any user-facing interaction.
 Next, register a M2M Oauth2 Client for that application.
-Copy off the client ID and secret as well as the application vanity domain.
+Copy off the `clientId` and `clientSecret` as well as the application's vanity domain.
 You will need those values to configure environment variables for this server.

 ## Setup and Start the Server